mmraff/literal-gibberish/README.md

 ```sh
 $ npm install literal-gibberish
 ```
-If you plan to use literal-gibberish for testing, you probably want to use the **npm** option `--save-dev`.
+If you plan to use literal-gibberish for testing, you probably want to use the **npm install** option `--save-dev`.

 ## Usage